mir4ef/mea2n/README.md

 #### Prod and Dev

-- you need the `build-essential`s installed on Ubuntu and RedHat
+- if you are using Ubuntu or RedHat, you need to install the `build-essential`s
 - clone the application (you need `git` installed to do it)
 - install all dependencies, including the development ones, by running `npm install` from the application folder